-Today I am working on one WordPress project.
-The site is very simple.
+Today I am working on one of my client projects.
+The site is very simple and it was built by WordPress.
 No extreme plugins are on the site.
-What I did, I just migrate the database (using WP Migrate DB plugin) and transfer all WP files to my computer.
-Then I just edit the database login in wp-config.php.
-After that, go to site URL.
-Yeap, everything is working perfectly.
-Then I go to login URL (yourdomain.com/wp-login/) and enter the WP login.
+What I did, I just migrate the database using WP Migrate DB plugin and transfer all WP files to my computer via Filezilla.
+Then I edit the database login in “wp-config.php” so my migrated site can connect to my database.
+After that, visit the migrated URL.
+Everything is working perfectly on the frontend.
+Next, I go to login URL (yourdomain.com/wp-login/) and enter the WP login.
 I expect to see the WP dashboard page but wait, the site is redirected to home page.
 No matter what I try, it ends up the same.
 WHY?

 Next, I try to add ‘/wp-admin/’ after yourdomain.com.
 I do this after I log in.
-I get the error message says Sorry, you are not allowed to access this page.
-But the production site never showed this error before.
-WHY?
+If I login successful, I should see the WP dashboard.
+But I get the error message says Sorry, you are not allowed to access this page.

 Hmm, after migration, I can view the site but I can not access the WP dashboard.
 After that, I check the wp-config.php file and I notice the table prefix setting is not the same as the production site.

 Here how it looks like.

 Production site => $table_prefix = ‘586xDJU’;